Cleo Damianakes: Covers for the Fitzgeralds

 Cleon illustrated the dust jacket for All the Sad Young Men, a collection of short stories by F. Scott Fitzgerald, which Scribners debuted in February 1926.
 The first edition sold well, with three printings of 16,170 copies in 1926.
-The fact that Damianakes designed the book jackets for All the Sad Young Men, The Sun Also Rises, and A Farewell to Arms earned her the reputation as creator of cover art for the Lost Generation.
+The fact that Damianakes designed the book jackets for All the Sad Young Men, The Sun Also Rises, and A Farewell to Arms earned her the reputation as a creator of cover art for the Lost Generation.
 One critic has suggested that because of this, "the classically inspired artwork of all three is virtually indistinguishable".

 She also designed the front cover for Zelda Fitzgerald's only novel, Save Me the Waltz, published by Scribners in October 1932.
 The volume, which was badly edited, was a commercial failure, selling only 1,400 out of its initial run of 3,010 copies.

 Art for other books

-Other first edition dust jackets designed by Damianakes for Scribners included the cover art for Conrad Aiken's Blue Voyage (1927) and Great Circle (1933); John Galsworthy's Swan Song (1928); David Hamilton's Pale Warriors (1929); and David Burnham's first novel, This Our Exile (1931).
+Other first-edition dust jackets designed by Damianakes for Scribners included the cover art for Conrad Aiken's Blue Voyage (1927) and Great Circle (1933); John Galsworthy's Swan Song (1928); David Hamilton's Pale Warriors (1929); and David Burnham's first novel, This Our Exile (1931).
 For Harper & Brothers, she designed the cover for Arthur B. Reeve's Pandora (1926).

 Damianakes's career as a commercial artist declined as her style fell out of fashion, and abstract art became vogue.
 In 1938, The Carmel Pine Cone noted that her work had appeared in several European art magazines.
 In later years, she continued to enter her work into local art shows as Mrs. Cleo Wilkins, winning second prize for an oil painting from the Port Jefferson chapter of the Art League of Long Island in 1957, and second prize for her etching Girl With Fruit in Bay Shore, New York, in 1964.
 In 1975, her paintings and etchings were exhibited at the Parrish Art Museum, then located in Southampton, New York, under the name Cleonike Wilkins.